napazone/haml_assets/README.md

-**BREAKING CHANGE** `haml_assets` now works with the `haml` gem.
-Please update your gemfile.

-# Use `haml` to write your JavaScript templates in the asset pipeline
+# Haml for JavaScript templates with the asset pipeline

 Writing JavaScript templates for Backbone.js (or other frameworks) in your app?
 Would you like to use `haml` in the asset pipeline?

-This gem adds `haml` support to the Rails 3.1 asset pipeline.
+This gem adds `haml` support to the Rails 3.1+ asset pipeline.
 You will also need a gem that creates a compiled JavaScript template like `hogan_assets` or `handlebars_assets` as well.